Kinkaku-ji: History

 The present pavilion structure dates from 1955, when it was rebuilt.
 The pavilion is three stories high, 12.5 m in height.
-The reconstruction is said to be a copy close to the original, although some doubt such an extensive gold-leaf coating was used on the original structure.
-In 1984, it was discovered that the gold leaf on the reconstructed building had peeled off, and from 1986 to 1987, it was replaced with 0.5 μm gold leaf, five times the thickness of the gold leaf on the reconstructed building.
+The reconstruction is said to be a close copy of the original, although some have questioned whether such an extensive gold-leaf coating was used on the original structure.
+In 1984, it was discovered that the gold leaf on the reconstructed building had peeled off, and from 1986 to 1987, it was replaced with 0.5 μm gold leaf weighing 20 kg, five times the thickness and ten times the weight of the original.
 Although Japanese gold leaf has become thinner with the passage of time due to improved technology, the 0.5 μm gold leaf is as thick as traditional Japanese gold leaf.
-Additionally, the interior of the building, including the paintings and Yoshimitsu's statue, were also restored.
-Finally, the roof was restored in 2003.
-The name Kinkaku (金閣 gold pavilion) is derived from the gold leaf that the pavilion is covered in.
-Gold was an important addition to the pavilion because of its underlying meaning.
-The gold employed was intended to mitigate and purify any pollution or negative thoughts and feelings towards death.
-Other than the symbolic meaning behind the gold leaf, the Muromachi period heavily relied on visual excesses.
-With the focus on the Golden Pavilion, the way that the structure is mainly covered in that material creates an impression that stands out because of the sunlight reflecting and the effect the reflection creates on the pond.
+The interior of the building, including the paintings and Yoshimitsu's statue, were also restored.
+The roof was restored in 2003.

 Design details

 The Golden Pavilion (金閣, Kinkaku) is a three-story building on the grounds of the Rokuon-ji temple complex.
 The top two stories of the pavilion are covered with pure gold leaf.
 The pavilion functions as a shariden (舎利殿), housing relics of the Buddha (Buddha's Ashes).
 The building was an important model for Ginkaku-ji (Silver Pavilion Temple) and Shōkoku-ji, which are also located in Kyoto.
 When these buildings were constructed, Ashikaga Yoshimasa employed the styles used at Kinkaku-ji and even borrowed the names of its second and third floors.